 As the name states, here we define what the condition will be for our trigger to go off, and make our item available in the game.

-The ConditionPlayerCounter is a base template we always add.
-The values that it contains can change.
-In this case we will use PopulationByLevel which states that the trigger will go off when we hit a certain population.
 In the <Context> we put a GUID of a population tier which threshold we want to hit.
 Underneath we put the <CounterAmount> of that population.
 For this mod we will make our specialist available when hitting 500 Obrero citizen.
 So we need the GUID of the Obrero population.
 This is GUID 15000006.
-I searched for this with the tool on https://schwubbe.de/modding_blog.php#beitrag15.
+I searched for this on https://a1800.net/.

 <ModOp Type="addnextSibling" GUID="130248">